jnidzwetzki/chrootfs/README.md

 chrootfs
 ========

-chrootfs is a virtual fileystem for chroot environments
+chrootfs is a virtual filesystem for chroot environments